-91 Para 103 92 Discussed in section P 76.
+92 section P 74.
 Official MUP website lists of persons that were attacked and injured/killed in KLA activities on the territory of Kosovo-Metohia93 and RDB Information on the KLA94: These documents are critical as they demonstrate actions of the KLA in areas where the OTP witnesses said there were no KLA.
 Likewise it should be recalled the Chamber concluded the lack of KLA activity in many alleged crime-base municipalities as the sole reason it discounted the KLA as a reason for persons leaving in 199995.
-By refusing to admit these the Chamber erred and prevented the Defense from rebutting a crucial point erroneously relied on to convict the Appellant, despite questioning the veracity of OTP witnesses on the same topic.
-77. Documents underlying 6D614 and evidencing disciplinary and criminal charges brought against persons, inclusive of Police personnel, for crimes in Kosovo during the indictment period96 and Overview of the same(6D614): These documents are of a critical nature.
-Milutinovic was acquitted by the same Chamber for knowing of crimes having been committed, but being advised that appropriate legal actions were underway to investigate and prosecute perpetrators.97 These documents demonstrate the very same situation for Appellant, who only had knowledge that crimes were being investigated and persons arrested, including Police personnel for crimes.
+The Chamber erred and prevented the Defense from rebutting a crucial point erroneously relied on to convict the Appellant, despite questioning the veracity of OTP witnesses on the same topic.
+75. Documents underlying 6D614 and evidencing disciplinary and criminal charges brought against persons, inclusive of Police for crimes in Kosovo during the indictment period96 and Overview of the same(6D614): These documents are of a critical nature.
+Milutinovic was acquitted for knowing of crimes having been committed, but being advised that appropriate legal actions were underway against perpetrators.97 These documents demonstrate the very same situation for Appellant, who only had knowledge that legal actions were taken even against Police for crimes.
 Thus he could not have had the knowledge or intent to be convicted.
-The Defense actually sought reconsideration of the Chamber for these very same documents, explaining their significance to the Chamber.
+The Defense actually sought reconsideration for these very same documents, explaining their significance to the Chamber.
 Nevertheless they were denied admission.98 We had extensive evidence as to how 6D614 was compiled99 and thus it was improper to deny admission of the same.
-It should be noted in this regard, insofar as 6D614 was fully translated, and portions were introduced into evidence by the Chamber, there was no legitimate rationale which could serve the interests of justice in keeping the rest of that document out of evidence.
-78. After first limiting the Defense in terms of the time it could present live evidence the Chamber then further limited the defense by refusing to accept documentary evidence.
-The applicable law of the Tribunal is embodied in Articles 20 and 21 of the Statute of the Tribunal, which guarantee Appellant the right to a fair trial and full equality before the Tribunal.
+It should be noted in this regard, insofar as 6D614 was fully translated, and portions were introduced into evidence by the Chamber, there was no legitimate rationale which could serve the interests of justice in excluding the rest of that document.
+76. The applicable law of the Tribunal is embodied in Articles 20 and 21 of the Statute of the Tribunal, which guarantee Appellant the right to a fair trial and full equality before the Tribunal.
 The principle of equality of arms is one of the critical elements of a fair trial.
-This principle requires that each party be afforded a reasonable opportunity to present his or her case under conditions that 93 6D1109;6D1111;6D1112;6D1115;6D1116;6D1117.
+This principle requires that each party be afforded a reasonable opportunity to present their case under conditions that don't place them at a substantial disadvantage vis-à-vis their opponent.
+Great emphasis IT-05-87-A 22 Sainovic, et al ^{93 6}D1109;6D1111;6D1112;6D1115;6D1116;6D1117.